 Find Your Tribe

-Being connected to fellow, in-the-trenches, homeschooling families is essential to keeping your perspective and gaining the ongoing support you need to continue running your SPED homeschool.
+Being connected to fellow, in-the-trenches, homeschooling families is essential to keeping your perspective and gaining the ongoing support you and your student need

 Arkansas, Louisiana, Mississippi, Alabama, Florida, Georgia, South Carolina

 Kentucky, Tennessee, North Carolina, Virginia, West Virginia, Maryland, Pennsylvania, Delaware

 Maine, New Hampshire, Vermont, New York, Massachusetts, Rhode Island, New Jersey, Connecticut